muratk3n/thirdwave/en/tweets/2020/week17c.md

 >suspect they misapplied that function"

 Mot..f..ka; used "a built-in Stata function"?
 What is this, the dark ages?
-The software used is shit (and closed-source), code availability duplication is shit.
+The software used is shit (and closed-source), duplication is shit.
 And they dont even have their code available which uses the closed-source shit.

 What is going on here is serious mentality and toolkit fail.
 Akin to still using Cobol in that gov office to process unemployment claims,